RFermo/TriviaKing-A/Features.md

 # Features

--Designed a unique UI with tailwind CSS framework.
+-Designed a unique UI with Tailwind CSS framework.

--The following features were implemented until now for the signup page, login page for that user authentication has been implemented.

--The Authentication System is secure since we use hash passwords.
+-The Authentication System is implemented (except Google OAuth) and secure since we use hashed passwords and authentication tokens with JWT and bcrypt.

 -Most of the features of the application are responsive.

 -The trivia logic for the project is complemented.

--We can successfully fetch the questions from the api.
+-We can successfully fetch the questions from the OpenTrivia API.

 -Designed a logo for the web application.